yuvalherziger/anonymongo/README.md

 ## 3. Tests

 Every new refactoring case must be covered by a test to ensure the expected results are yielded and no regression is introducesd.
-The source code contains a single unit test: [./src/anonymizer_test.go](./src/anonymizer_test.go).
+The source code contains a specific unit test: [./src/anonymizer_test.go](./src/anonymizer_test.go).
 It's a parameterized unit test, where each test is a go struct with the following information:

 * Test name (e.g., "$expr redaction inside $lookup stage")